hasibmuhammad/foodie-frontend/README.md

 - Node.js
 - Firebase

-[Live Demo](https://foodie-be4f4.web.app/) Refresh please couple of times if something loading( Because API is hosted on Vercel free version, so it stop working suddenly )
+[Click here to see Live Demo](https://foodie-be4f4.web.app/) Refresh please couple of times if something loading( Because API is hosted on Vercel free version, so it stops working suddenly😔)